-But it misses the point that emotional expressions exist for a reason.
+An important distinction is made about so-called “negative emotions” and how most people perceive them. “…(E)motional expressions exist for a reason.
 Emotional expressions are an important way in which we communicate with others.
 A furrowed brow or frown warns people off when you aren’t in the mood (and sometimes you’re not in the mood).
 A gasp of fear has a contagious effect such that bystanders also feel a jolt of adrenaline and look around nervously.
-Expressing feelings, including negative ones, is a big part of the human emotional experience.
+Expressing feelings, including negative ones, is a big part of the human emotional experience.”

 The authors’ take on mindfulness is that yes, it’s certainly beneficial at times—but so is mindlessness, in fact.
 (And so is a middle ground between the two.)
 Creative insight can occur in a spaced-out kind of place.